Invoiced/api/README.md

 The API key must be passed in through the username with the password left blank.
 Here is an example using [curl](http://curl.haxx.se/):

     curl -u {YOUR_API_KEY}: https://api.invoiced.com/invoices

+## Errors

+A 4xx or 5xx status code will be returned upon a failed request.

+Possible error codes:

+* `401` Unauthorized - missing or invalid API key
+* `403` Forbidden - correctly authenticated but missing permission to execute the request
+* `404` Not Found - returned when trying to access an entity that does not exist
+* `500` Internal Server Error - something has broke on our end

 ## Pagination